 The best way to prevent vision loss from eye diseases is to get regular eye exams where they can be diagnosed and treated.

 It may seem like your vision is fine, but your brain accommodates changes in vision without you even fully realizing it.
 Small changes in your vision can affect how you feel every day while driving, working, and engaging in other activities.
 Being able to see your best is an important part of living a high-quality life!

-If you spend most days in front of a computer for work, you may be feeling some digital eye strain.
+If you spend most days in front of a computer for work, you may be experiencing digital eye strain.

 Getting an eye exam will diagnose any vision problem and you may also need eyeglasses with special lenses to alleviate digital eye strain.

-If you currently wear eyeglasses or contact lenses to see, then you need regular eye exams to assess your vision and to get an updated prescription.
-Your vision can change frequently, so even if you feel your vision is fine, you may be surprised to learn during an eye exam that it can be better with a change in the prescription!
+If you currently wear eyeglasses or contact lenses to see clearly, then you need regular eye exams to assess your vision and to get an updated prescription.
+Your vision can change frequently.
+Even if you feel your vision is fine, you may be surprised to learn during an eye exam that it can be better with a prescription change!